 There are many conditions that can manifest in the body when one of the 28 different kinds of bacteria gets into the blood.
 Below are some of the most common:

 - Neurological diseases

 - Human papilloma virus (HPV)

-Fatigue is common because the pathogenic bacteria are able to destroy enzymes critical for ‘ATP’ production.
+fatigue is common because pathogenic bacteria are able to destroy enzymes critical for ‘ATP’ production.
 ATP is essential for our bodies cells to produce energy.
 The link between root canal treatments and cancer has long been established.